staticvariablejames/ChooseYourOwnLump/README.md

 it takes roughly 5 seconds on my machine to scan through all possibilities.
 This is particularly bad when savescumming, because the mod may try to re-scan all possibilities every time the save game is reloaded.

+Although the value of the discrepancy is necessary to make sure everything went smoothly, the mod currently does _not_ display which value it was;
+the only way to verify is to see whether the actual lump type matches the predicted lump type.